Blacktre33/BioTrakr/apps/ml-service/README.md

-# MedAsset Pro Machine Learning Service
+# BioTrakr Machine Learning Service

 The ML microservice powers predictive maintenance and asset risk scoring.
 It provides APIs for online inference and utilities for offline training using MLflow for experiment tracking and model registry.